"THE TRULY HAPPY

 2) Then, taking a stand with the crowd

-3) Finally, reaching a point where sinning is not enough,
+3) Finally, reaching a point where sinning is

 mockery is added